Overview of LG – Company History

 Most solar panel manufacturers entering the Australian market first set up their distribution channels and worry about customer service later.
 This has led to many unhappy customers who are left trying to contact Chinese head offices to claim on their 10-year product warranty.

-Relying on your solar installer is not always an option as we’ve seen many residential solar installers (including the large ones) go out of business well within the lifetime of the systems they are installing.
+Relying on your solar installer is not always an option as we’ve seen over 700 residential solar installers (including the large ones) go out of business since 2011 – well within the lifetime of the systems they are installing.